'I will drink your blood': French rappers take feud to ring - Vanguard News Nigeria

-Two feuding French rappers have sparked hilarity on social media by vowing to settle their differences in the ring.
+Two feuding French rappers have sparked hilarity on social media by vowing to settle their differences in the ring with a no-rules cage fight.

 Bitter rivals Booba and Kaaris ended up behind bars in August after a running battle between their entourages shut down part of a Paris airport.